 The Main Types of Acting Explained

-Before talking pictures developed, actors primarily learned and practices their craft on stage in theatres.
-Acting for the stage required overly dramatic gestures, exaggerated actions and slow, drawn out speech to reach the audience in the back of the theatre.
+Before talking pictures developed, actors primarily learned and practiced their craft on stage in theaters.
+Acting for the stage required overly dramatic gestures, exaggerated actions, and slow, drawn-out speech to reach the audience in the back of the theater.
 With the advent of talking pictures in the late 1920s, this type of overacting began to lose favor and transformed itself into what is known as Classical Acting.

 Part of this acting process was to encourage actors to explore their character’s motivations which is where the line “What’s my motive?” began.
 This type of acting became known as the Stanislavski method or “Method Acting.”
-Laurence Olivier and John Gielgud were practitioners of the Stanislavski’s system.
+Laurence Olivier and John Gielgud were practitioners of the Stanislavski Method.

 In the early 1920s, the Moscow Art Theatre embarked on a world tour.
-Several members of the troupe stayed on in the United States and went on to instruct Lee Strasburg and Stella Adler who in turn later founded their own acting schools.
-Lee Strasburg’s version of method acting called for the actor to dredge up past experiences “sense memory” to bring realistic emotions to the performance.
+Several members of the troupe stayed on in the United States and went on to instruct Lee Strasberg and Stella Adler who in turn later founded their own acting schools.
+Lee Strasberg’s version of method acting called for the actor to dredge up past experiences (emotion memory or sense memory) to bring realistic emotions to the performance.

 Stella Adler’s version of method acting allowed the actor to use their imagination in bringing realistic emotions to the performance.
-Stella even travelled to Paris to meet with Constantin Stanislavski who revealed to her that he had moved on from “sense memory” and embraced her use of imaginative motivation.
-Famous actors who studied with Stella Adler include Marlon Brando, Robert DeNiro and Harvey Keitel.
-Other actors who use Adler’s techniques include Judd Nelson, Martin Sheen, Anthony Quinn, Salma Hayek, Mark Ruffalo and Christopher Guest.
-One of the things that made method acting so popular was it was perfectly suited for the big screen, where the lifting of an eyebrow—magnified many times on the screen—could evoke a heartfelt emotion in the audience.
-As in a family tree, there were many disciples of Constantin Stanislavski, including Sanford Meisner and Michael Chekov.
+Stella even traveled to Paris to meet with Constantin Stanislavski who revealed to her that he had moved on from “sense memory” and embraced her use of imaginative motivation.

 The Meisner Technique

 The Meisner Acting Technique preached that constant repetition could lead to unconscious instincts that would reveal a truthfulness in the performance.
-Famous actors who employ the Meisner Acting Technique include Amy Schumer, Diane Keaton, Grace Kelly, James Gandolfini and Robert Duvall.
+Famous actors who employ the Meisner Acting Technique include Amy Schumer, Diane Keaton, Grace Kelly, James Gandolfini, and Robert Duvall.

-The Chekov Technique
+The Chekhov Technique

-At the end of the day, acting boils down to a few simple things: know your lines, understand the context the scene takes place in, know your marks and lay down a realistic performance that is true to your character.
+At the end of the day, acting boils down to a few simple things: know your lines, understand the context of the scene, know your marks, and lay down a realistic performance that is true to your character.
 The first two are products of reading the script.
 The third is determined by the director and the director of photography.
-The fourth is where acting technique has its most value, especially in closeups where often time the actor is performing alone.
+The fourth is where the acting technique has its most value, especially in close-ups where often the actor is performing alone.